jxeldotdev/todo-backend/README.md

 # todo-backend

+"Lets see if this will make the cache shorter?"

 "Todo list" Rest API written in python with user login support.
 See https://github.com/jxeldotdev/todo-frontend

 ## Infrastructure overview

 ![Infrastructure Diagram](infra/diagram.png)

 ## Usage